sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 model = torchvision.models.detection.maskrcnn_resnet50_fpn(pretrained=False)
 ```

 The pretrained model when `pretrained=true` obtained here is pretrained on the COCO 2017 dataset.
-When `pretrained = True` only the last layer of the model will be fine-tuned to particular classes, otherwise, the whole model is fine-tuned.
+When `pretrained = True` only the last layer of the model will be fine-tuned to particular classes.
 Different backbones can be loaded here.
 A custom backbone can also be created.

 ```
 in_features = model.roi_heads.box_predictor.cls_score.in_features
 ```

-`box_predictor` is the module that takes the output of bounding boxes from first stage of network and returns the classification labels and distance between the ground truth center and predicted center which is called bounding box regression delta.
+`box_predictor` module processes the output of bounding boxes from first stage of network and returns the classification labels and distance between the ground truth center and predicted center which is called bounding box regression delta.
 This distance is then used to calculate the loss values for backpropagation.

-The model takes in the input channels from the in_features and the num_classes which is provided specifically for the dataset used.
-For Cityscapes dataset, the number of classes = 11 including the background.
+The model processes the input channels from `in_features` and `num_classes`.
+These values are specifically provided for the dataset used and for Cityscapes dataset, `num_classes = 11` including the background.
 These classes are for instances of traffic participants and do not include classes such as egomotion vehicle or sky.
 The FastRCNNPredictor provides the class scores and bounding box regression deltas over the predicted values.

 ```
 model.roi_heads.box_predictor = FastRCNNPredictor(in_features, num_classes)